lortordermur/sfcalcsheet/README.md

-**SFCalcSheet** – Science fiction calculation spreadsheet for LibreOffice
+**SFCalcSheet** – Science fiction calculation spreadsheet

 ### Summary ###

 This is a [LibreOffice Calc](https://www.libreoffice.org) spreadsheet for performing various science fiction and astronomy related calculations.
 The aim is to cover all common math problems in SF while keeping it simple for the user.
-The spreadsheet can assist with world-building in science fiction and fantasy, or be used as an aid in amateur astronomy.
+The spreadsheet can assist with worldbuilding in science fiction and fantasy, or be used as an aid in amateur astronomy.

+Apart from LibreOffice, SFCalcSheet works very nicely in a number of additional office suites including [Google Sheets](https://docs.google.com/spreadsheets), [Excel Online](https://www.office.com/launch/excel) and [Collabora Office](https://www.collaboraoffice.com/).

 To get started you can check out the [releases page](https://github.com/lortordermur/sfcalcsheet/releases) or [browse the formulas](https://github.com/lortordermur/sfcalcsheet/wiki/Formulas) that are used in the spreadsheet.
 If you would like to share informal feedback or constructive criticism, there is an [official Reddit thread](https://www.reddit.com/r/worldbuilding/comments/iodfba/sfcalcsheet_science_fiction_calculation) as well.